elucian/bee/syntax/control.md

     ** conditional termination
     write ','
     stop if (a < 0)
-  repeat
+  repeat ;cycle
-ready
+  print a
+done ;local
 ```

 **Notes:**

 * The cycle can be controlled using conditional if;
 * If _stop_ condition is missing the cycle is infinite;
-* Infinite cycle is intrerupted automatic by #timer:??
+* Infinite cycle is interrupted automatic by #timer:??

 **nested**